-Greg Cook is an arts reporter and critic for WBUR.org, The Boston Phoenix and The Providence Phoenix.
-His writing has also appeared in The Boston Globe, Art New England, Juxtapoz Magazine, PoetryFoundation.org and several newspapers in suburban Boston.
+Greg Cook is an arts reporter and critic for WBUR.org and The Providence Phoenix.
+His writing has also appeared in The Boston Phoenix, The Boston Globe, Art New England, Juxtapoz Magazine, Art & Antiques, PoetryFoundation.org and several newspapers in suburban Boston.
 He is the founder of The New England Journal of Aesthetic Research, which won a 2009 Creative Capital | Warhol Foundation Arts Writers Grant.

 Cook teaches at Montserrat College of Art.
 His own pictures have appeared in fancy publications like Nickelodeon magazine, Publishers Weekly and The Believer, and have received honorable mentions in the 2006 and ’07 editions of “The Best American Comics.”
-He’s exhibited his artwork in Italy, France, Canada, the United States, and the bathrooms of Boston’s Museum of Fine Arts.
+He’s exhibited his artwork in Italy, France, Canada, Abu Dhabi, the United States, and the bathrooms of Boston’s Museum of Fine Arts.

 Despite all this apparent liveliness, Wikipedia once declared him dead.